 step 8: Apply the linoleum sealant

 The manufacturer always recommends the best sealant.
 The sealant helps the linoleum to have a long life.
 Use a brush to apply the sealant all over the surface of the floor.
-Take care not to apply the sealant at the edges and the spaces where two linoleum materials meet because it might lead to premature damage and peeling.
+Don’t apply the sealant at the edges and the spaces where two linoleum materials meet because it might lead to premature damage and peeling.

 Step 9: Leave your floor to dry

 Most sealants and adhesives require 24 hours to be completely dry.
-Some may take a longer period, confirm from the the manufacturer’s direction.
-It is prudent to leave the floor to completely dry to avoid bumps that may form while the floor is still wet with the sealant and adhesive.
+Some may take a longer period, confirm from the manufacturer’s direction.
+It is prudent to leave the floor to dry fully to avoid bumps that may form while the floor is still wet with the sealant and adhesive.

 step 10: replace the baseboards

-After the stipulated time, replace the baseboard to its position.
-Once done, the floor will be ready to use, therefore, you can bring in your stuffs.
-For heavy furniture and appliances, use a plywood to move them instead of dragging them since this can destroy the floor.
+After the stipulated time, replace the baseboards to their position.
+Once done, the floor will be ready to use; therefore, you can bring your stuff.
+For heavy furniture and appliances, use plywood to move them instead of dragging them since this can destroy the floor.
 Make the necessary changes to the doors and other objects that may interfere with the raised floor.

 If you require a cheaper alternative to hardwood, a more stylish and elegant floor option than the laminate and vinyl, then the answer is linoleum.
 Another great feature about it is that you can rest easy knowing that you contribute to the well-being of our planet since it is eco-friendly.
-At All American Flooring, we have linoleum flooring home depot that caters for all the Texans.
+At All American Flooring, we have linoleum flooring rolls in different designs.
 If you are from around, feel free to visit us for a deal of a lifetime.